xmos/xcore_iot/doc/tutorials/freertos/application_design.rst

 To support any generic bsp_config, applications should call `platform_init()` before starting the scheduler, and then `platform_start()` after the scheduler is running and before any RTOS drivers are used.

-The bsp_configs provided with the XCore SDK in `modules/rtos/modules/bsp_config <https://github.com/xmos/fwk_rtos/tree/develop/modules/bsp_config>`_ are an excellent starting point.
-They provide the most common peripheral drivers that are supported by the boards that support the XCore SDK.
+The bsp_configs provided with the XCORE SDK in `modules/rtos/modules/bsp_config <https://github.com/xmos/fwk_rtos/tree/develop/modules/bsp_config>`_ are an excellent starting point.
+They provide the most common peripheral drivers that are supported by the boards that support the XCORE SDK.
 For advanced users, it is recommended that you copy one of these bsp_config into your application project and customize as needed.

 *******************************
 Developing and Debugging Memory